 It will be easy to say that the only people who are affected by this are people who cannot be bothered about their teeth.
 It is easy to miss little bits that have fallen between the teeth or have got to the back and hardened while you sleep.
 This happens a lot to people who sleep with their mouths open or suffer from dry mouth.

-The main way to treat the problem is to go to the dentist.
-They will have the tools and equipment needed to get your teeth and gums back into a good condition.
-It must be emphasized that any signs of damage to the gum are just as important as signs of damage to the teeth.
-You can clearly limit the amount of damage that occurs as you can carry out all the pre-mentioned ways to ensure good oral hygiene.
+The main way to treat the problem is to go to the dentist near me.
+They will have the tools and equipment to get your teeth and gums back in good condition.
+It must be emphasized that any gum damage signs are just as important as signs of damage to the teeth.
+You can limit the damage by carrying out all the pre-mentioned ways to ensure good oral hygiene.

-To try and limit the amount of times you have to visit the dentist to have this treated, there are ways to work harder to keep the teeth clean.
-The type of toothpaste used can make a big difference so always choose an antibacterial one.
-If there are real concerns or you have suffered in the past, then there are special toothpastes just for the treatment and prevention of gingivitis.
+To try and limit the number of times you have to visit the dentist to have this treated, there are ways to work harder to keep the teeth clean.
+The type of toothpaste used can make a big difference, so always choose an antibacterial one.
+If there are real concerns or you have suffered in the past, there is special toothpaste just for treating and preventing gingivitis.

-Spending a little longer brushing the teeth will pay dividends as a few extra seconds each time can make all the difference.
+Spending a little longer brushing the teeth will pay dividends as a few extra seconds can make all the difference.
 Taking 2 minutes each time means there is a better chance of reaching all the areas that need to be reached.
-Mouthwash after cleaning is also important and it will be worth spending a little extra to get an antibacterial one.
+Mouthwash after cleaning is also important, and it will be worth spending a little extra to get an antibacterial one.

 What are the symptoms of gingivitis?

 There will be visual and personal knowledge that there is gingivitis present.
-The gums will be red in color and both look and feel painful.
-The teeth will be discolored as plaque will attach itself and this will prevent the white of the enamel showing through.
-At the beginning the plaque and tartar may not be too noticeable as it tends to be where you have not managed to clean.
-The back of the teeth, the small space in between the teeth and the area around the line where the teeth and gums meet are particularly susceptible to bacteria and infection.
+The gums will be red in color, and both look and feel painful.
+The teeth will be discolored as plaque will attach itself, preventing the white of the enamel from showing through.
+In the beginning, the plaque and tartar may not be too noticeable as it tends to be where you have not managed to clean.
+The back of the teeth, the small space between the teeth, and the area around the line where the teeth and gums meet are susceptible to bacteria and infection.

-It will not take a dentist to tell you that there is a problem as will know it yourself.
-You will feel the pain and a lot of times the teeth and gums will bleed so even if you can’t name the problem it is obvious that there is one.
+It will not take a dentist to tell you that there is a problem; know it yourself.
+You will feel the pain, and often, the teeth and gums will bleed, so even if you can’t name the problem, there is an obvious one.